Lithuanian Chronicles: Third or broad redaction

 The third and most extensive redaction is known as the Bychowiec Chronicle.
 It is based on the second redaction.
 It is believed that this redaction was prepared around the same time as the second redaction with support from Albertas Goštautas.
 The only known version was discovered in a manor owned by Aleksander Bychowiec and was published in full by Teodor Narbutt in 1846.
 This chronicle was updated to include events up to 1574.
 Initially there were doubts if the chronicle is authentic and some suggested that Narbutt falsified it.
 The doubts were inspired by its sudden discovery and its peculiar similarity with the chronicles of Maciej Stryjkowski; also Narbutt is suspected to have falsified several other historical documents.
 However, new evidence came to light that portions of the chronicle were published in 1830.
 Historians now suggest that similarity with Stryjkowski's works resulted from using the same document, maybe even the original third redaction, as the source.
-Further, in 2011, Lithuanian historians discovered a fragment (about one-fifth of the original) of the third redaction at the and published it in 2018.
+Further, in 2011, Lithuanian historians discovered a fragment (about one-fifth of the original) of the third redaction at the National Archives in Kraków and published it in 2018.

 The patriotic themes were even more prevalent than in the second redaction.
 It continued to elaborate on the Palemon legend: to improve chronology Palemon was moved to the 5th century Rome, devastated by Attila the Hun, and Mindaugas and other historical dukes were incorporated into the legend.
 It also concentrated more on the Catholic Church than earlier revisions, which paid closer attention to Eastern Orthodoxy.
 It is an important source for the late 15th century events, especially years of Alexander Jagiellon.